Your Local Dentist Can Help With TMJ Treatment

 Treatments for TMJ Pain and Grinding Teeth, Including Botox® Therapy

 The best treatment for TMJ is one that works well and is the least invasive.
-After a thorough clinical examination, Dr. Hauser and Dr. Kanter will recommend
+After a thorough clinical examination, Dr. Phillipe and Dr. Hauser will recommend

 the treatment option best suited to a patient’s unique needs—whether it be a custom teeth grinding night guard or Botox® therapy.

-If the first treatment option doesn’t work, Dr. Hauser and Dr. Kanter will recommend another treatment until they find a treatment that works best for the patient.
+If the first treatment option doesn’t work, our doctors will recommend another treatment until they find a treatment that works best for the patient.
 One of the newest treatments offered is Botox® therapy.

 As mentioned earlier, Botox® does more than reduce the appearance of wrinkles.
 Injecting Botox® into the masseter muscles (the muscles responsible for grinding) relaxes the muscles and reduces or eliminates TMJ pain without affecting eating, chewing, or talking.